Venafi/vcert-cli-playground/README.md

 This repository contains working examples and 'try it out' features for learning and testing vCert CLI.

 ## Installing vcert
-From the Dev Container, run `./common/get-vcert.sh` to install the latest vcert.
+From the Dev Container, run `sudo ./common/get-vcert.sh` to install the latest vcert.